jeffreyfei/random-notes/Open_Stack/Compute/Identity.md

 export OS_IDENTITY_API_VERSION=3
 ```

+You can make login easier during the development process by saving this file as `admin-openrc` somewhere
+on the controller host and run `. admin-openrc` as needed.

+## SE-Linux Debugging with Apache Web Server

 For some reason on our setup (Centos Stream 9) Apache web server (httpd) doesn't work on the default selinux configuration, even when the `openstack-selinux` package was installed.
 After doing some research, I concluded with the following workaround.

 ```bash